OAXFoundation/oaxfoundation.github.io/_posts/2022-11-9-Another-Edition-of-Regulatory-Updates-From-Around-the-World.md

 The UK has been seeing quite a bit of drama in recent days.
 With the recent appointment of the UK’s latest prime minister, it seems hopeful that digital assets will have an opportunity to grow with PM Sunak’s on-the-record positive stance towards the industry, and his past life in the traditional finance industry as a Goldman Sachs analyst and former finance minister.

-Their current intentions of recognizing crypto assets as regulated financial instruments and products within the proposed Financial Services and Markets Bill still leaves many questions within the industry stakeholders, and the Crypto and Digital Assets All Party Parliamentary Group <a href="https://www.coindesk.com/policy/2022/10/25/uk-crypto-focused-parliament-group-calls-on-new-pm-sunak-to-clarify-crypto-policies/">(APPG) has asked the government to provide clarity</a> towards the UK’s approach.
+Their current intentions of recognizing crypto assets as regulated financial instruments and products within the proposed Financial Services and Markets Bill still leaves many questions within the industry stakeholders, and the Crypto and Digital Assets All Party Parliamentary Group <a href="https://www.coindesk.com/policy/2022/10/25/uk-crypto-focused-parliament-group-calls-on-new-pm-sunak-to-clarify-crypto-policies/">(APPG) has asked the government to provide clarity</a> towards the UK’s approach. <br><br>

 ![]({{ site.baseurl }}/img/blog-images/OAX-Regulations-us.png)

 <b>3.
 United States</b>

 Perhaps the situation can be summarized as a state of reporting.
 In response to President Biden’s executive order in March this year for “Ensuring Responsible Development of Digital Assets”, nine reports have been submitted with frameworks and policy recommendations.
 In fairness, the approach is comprehensive: from looking at how digital assets are used by payment providers, to environmental factors, to regulatory financial institutions to international standards.
-We can likely expect many updates from the various boards and political party weigh-ins over the months to come.
+We can likely expect many updates from the various boards and political party weigh-ins over the months to come.<br><br>

 ![]({{ site.baseurl }}/img/blog-images/OAX-Regulations-sg.png)